 WHAT YOU WILL VISIT:

-60 meters high waterfall in a lovely location, sourrounded by cliffs and green slopes.
-Who wants can walk a footpath leads behind the waterfall.
-Just take some jacket… its a bit shower.
-In wintertime the trail behind the waterfall can be closed.
+60 meters high waterfall in a lovely location, surrounded by cliffs and green slopes.
+You can take a walk on the footpath leading right behind the waterfall.
+Remember to take a jacket… it’s a bit wet.
+In wintertime, the trail behind the waterfall can be closed.

-According to legend the Reynisdrangar needles were formed when two trolls were trying to drag a three-masted ship to land, but daybreak overtook them before they could reach the safety of the mountain, they turned to stone.
-The needled can be seen clearly from the village of Vík or from black beach.
+According to legend, the Reynisdrangar needles were formed when two trolls were trying to drag a three-masted ship to land, but daybreak overtook them before they could reach the safety of the mountain, they turned to stone.
+The needled can be seen clearly from the village of Vík or from Black Beach.
 They are 66m high.
-They are named Skessudrangur, Langhamar and Landdragur.
-We will walk for a while along black beach under basalt clifs.
-The cliffs are home to countless puffins, kittiwake and fulmar, you can see them hunting for fishes taking off from nests.
+They are named Skessudrangur, Langhamar, and Landdragur.
+We will walk for a while along the Black Beach under basalt cliffs.
+The cliffs are home to countless puffins, kittiwake, and fulmar, you can see them hunting for fishes taking off from nests.

 PRICE OF THE EXCURSION:

-For this excursion we ask an extra fee of 100 euro.
-This to pay the fuel, driver, parking and extra accommodation, ect.
+For this excursion, we ask an extra fee of 80 euros.
+This is to pay for the fuel, driver, parking, etc.